Murlidhar Sadashiv Pawar: Education

 He completed his primary education at Sainik School, Korukonda.
 Pawar did his undergraduate studies at National Defence Academy, Khadakvasla, where he was part of the 60th graduating class.
 At graduation, he was adjudged ‘Best all round Cadet’ during his Naval training and subsequently completed the year long Sub-Lieutenant Technical Course standing first overall.
 He attended the Staff Course at the Royal Naval Staff College, UK; where he was awarded the prestigious ‘Herbert Lott Prize’.
 He also attended College of Naval Warfare, Mumbai and the National Defence College, New Delhi.

 Career

-Pawar joined the Indian Navy on 1 July 82, specializing in Navigation and Direction.
+Vice Admiral Pawar joined the Indian Navy on 1 July 82, specializing in Navigation and Direction.
 His sea commands include the missile boat INS Nashak, the corvette INS Kuthar and the guided missile frigate INS Talwar.

 Flag rank

 On promotion to the Flag rank, he was appointed as Flag Officer Sea Training (FOST) at Kochi, which is part of the Southern Naval Command.
 He then served as the Chief of Staff, Southern Naval Command.
 He was then appointed as the last Flag Officer Commanding Maharashtra and Gujarat Naval Area where he was responsible for the security of the two important maritime states and commanded the largest fighting formation of the Indian Navy in terms of number of units.
 The Maharashtra and Gujarat Naval Areas were then split into two and he was assigned as the first Flag Officer Commanding Gujarat Naval Area.

 On promotion to vice admiral on 1 December 2015, he was appointed as the Director General Project Seabird – which was one of the largest defence infrastructure project in India which led to the creation of INS Kadamba.
 He then took over as the Chief of Staff at HQ Eastern Naval Command.